 1. What are the procedures for adding a community partner?
-Consider the following:

-• An agreement/28E would need to be developed between the district and the partner.
-See also Q1 under the Partners section of the SWVPP Finance FAQ.

-• The new partner would be considered part of the district's program and the district would be responsible for ensuring that the new partner meets all program requirements and a set of approved program standards immediately upon operation as a SWVPP location.

-• The District would add information about the new partner to the School Information Update under EdInfo during the spring prior to the fall that it will begin operation as a SWVPP location.
-This would create a unique building ID number for the new partner.

-• In the first fall of the new partner's operation as a SWVPP location, the district would create new sessions in the Preschool Desk Audit-Session ID Information under the new SWVPP location.

-• 4-year-old children at the new location would be included in the district's fall certified enrollment count/the district's fall Student Reporting in Iowa file.

-• No tuition may be charged for SWVPP instructional hours for 4-year-old's, including for a community partner's first year operating as a SWVPP location.
+- a) Consider the following: - An agreement/28E would need to be developed between the district and the partner.
+See also Q1 under the Partners section of the SWVPP Finance FAQ. - The new partner would be considered part of the district's program and the district would be responsible for ensuring that the new partner meets Program Requirements and a set of approved program standards immediately upon operation as a SWVPP location. - The District would add information about the new partner to the School Information Update under EdInfo during the spring prior to the fall that it will begin operation as a SWVPP location.
+This would create a unique building ID number for the new partner. - In the first fall of the new partner's operation as a SWVPP location, the district would create new sessions in the Preschool Desk Audit-Session ID Information under the new SWVPP location. - 4-year-old children at the new location would be included in the district's fall certified enrollment count/the district's fall Student Reporting in Iowa file. - No tuition may be charged for SWVPP instructional hours for 4-year-old's, including for a community partner's first year operating as a SWVPP location.
 The district may offer carryover or existing funds to support the cost of start-up for the new partner.
 See also the Expanding Capacity section of the SWVPP Finance FAQ.
-If the district is interested in using a Flexibility Account to support start-up costs at the community partner, see also the Flexibility Legislation Guidance under the General Fund heading or contact Song Luong: Song.Luong1@iowa.gov.
+If the district is interested in using a Flexibility Account to support start-up costs at the community partner, see also the Flexibility Legislation Guidance on the General Fund web page or contact Tom Cooley (tom.cooley@iowa.gov).

-Either the new partner will need to begin a subscription with Teaching Strategies via the SmartTeach[TM] platform.
-If the partner will be under the district's SmartTeach[TM] license, a new site and enough child portfolios will need to be added to the district's license to account for the children who will attend the new partner location (based on the agreement with the district).
-See pp. 2-3 of the lowa Assessment Procedures for more information or contact Mary Breyfogle: mary.breyfogle@iowa.gov.
+Either the new partner will need to begin a subscription with GOLD or, if the partner will be under the district's GOLD license, a new site and enough child portfolios will need to be added to the district's license to account for the children who will attend the new partner location (based on the agreement with the district).
+See pp. 2-3 of the <a href="lowargoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgoldowgold a) A district may add community partners; however, all programs must meet the assurances and requirements of 281--lowa Administrative Code 16.
+It is expected that districts maintain partnerships established at the time of the original application.
+If a partnership is unable to be maintained, the district is to document the multiple attempts made to maintain the relationship.